The climate in climate economics: Generic DICE formulation and calibration

 The carbon intensity, defined in~\cref{eq:carbon_1y_2007} for DICE-2007 and in \cref{eq:carbon_1y_2016}, characterizes how much anthropogenic carbon inflows the climate system due to production activity:

 The carbon intensity in DICE-2016 is given by:\\

 The parametrization for carbon intensity processes is given by~\cref{table:sigma}:

 DICE-2016 uses a backstop technology capable of mitigating the full amount of industrial emissions that enter the atmosphere.
-The cost of backstop technology is assumed to be initially high but could be reduced over time.
 The cost of backstop technology is assumed to be initially high but could be reduced over time, which is reflected in the definition of the coefficient of the abatement cost function $\theta_{1,t}$ as defined in \cref{eq:abat_1y_2007} for DICE-2007 and \cref{eq:abat_1y_2016} for DICE-2016.\footnote{The scale parameter 1000 in the equations~\eqref{eq:abat_1y_2007} and~\eqref{eq:abat_1y_2016} reflects the fact that we use 1000 GtC unit of measurement; the parameter $\text{c2co2}$ transforms carbon intensity measured in GtC into GtCO2, as the backstop price in DICE-2016 is given for GtCO2 instead of GtC.}\\ The abatement cost in DICE-2007 is given by:\\

 The abatement cost in DICE-2016 is given by:\\

 The parameters for the abatement cost are presented in~\cref{table:theta}:

 The non-industrial emissions from land use and deforestation decline over time according to~\cref{eq:land_1y}, with parameters are presented in~\cref{table:eland}: